redxeth/test_ids/README.md

 ## Storage

-The main benefit of this plugin is to get consitent number assignements accross different invocations of the program generator, and for that to work it is necessary for the database to be stored somewhere.
+The main benefit of this plugin is to get consistent number assignments accross different invocations of the program generator, and for that to work it is necessary for the database to be stored somewhere.
-The database is a single file that is written in JSON format to make it human readable in case there is ever a need to manually modify it for some reason.
+The database is a single file that is written in JSON format to make it human readable in case there is ever a need to manually modify it.

 The recommended configuration is to use a dedicated Git repository to store this file.
 This means that it will be shared by different users of your application and they will all see a consistent common view of the number